Why invest in Sectra

 The field of medicine dealing with the functions and diseases of the heart.

+From the term cloud computing.
 Cloud computing, meaning that computer power is distributed over the internet or company-specific intranets and not on individual computers.

 Basic infrastructure that is essential for the functioning of society, such as bridges and electricity and water supply.